OpenDevICON/opendevicon/docs/IRC2Pausable.md

 ## Methods

 #### paused
-Returns if the token transfer has been paused.
+Returns True if the token transfer has been paused.
 ```
 @external(readonly=True)
 def paused(self) -> bool:
 ```

 #### pause
 Pauses the token transfers.
-This method can be executed only by the owner of SCORE when the SCORE is not already in paused state.
+This method can be executed only by the owner of SCORE when the SCORE is not in paused state.
 It emits Paused event.
 ```
 @external
 @whenNotPaused